ckeditor/ckeditor4-docs/docs/guide/widget_sdk/tutorial_2/README.md

 ## Dialog Window UI Elements

-User interface elements added to a dialog window tab are defined in the `{@linkapi CKEDITOR.dialog.definition.content#elements elements}` parameter, which is an array of {@linkapi CKEDITOR.dialog.definition.uiElement} objects.
+User interface elements added to a dialog window tab are defined in the `{@linkapi CKEDITOR.dialog.definition.content#elements elements}` parameter, which is an array of {@linkapi CKEDITOR.dialog.definition.uiElement CKEDITOR.dialog.definition.uiElement} objects.

 Our dialog window will contain two UI elements that will let you define two widget properties: **width** and **alignment**.